Facebook’s Parse developer platform is shutting down today

 While the company said they would keep the service online for a year so developers could migrate their apps to a new backend, that time has finally come.

-In what is probably the last ever post on the Parse blog, the service reminded users that today (January 30th, 2017) they would be disabling the parse API on an app-by-app basis.
+In what is probably the last ever post on the Parse blog, the service reminded users that today (January 30th, 2017) they would be disabling the Parse API on an app-by-app basis.

 Parse was best known for its “backend as a service” product, and provided SDKs and APIs to let developers quickly get apps up and running without the effort of building a backend from scratch.
 At one point there were 600,000 apps that relied on the platform.

-While Parse wasn’t the most popular tool amongst experienced developers (who had the resources to build their own custom backends) it was an invaluable tool for smaller developers.
+While Parse wasn’t the most popular tool amongst experienced developers (who had the resources to build their own custom backends), it was an invaluable tool for smaller developers.

 I first came across the service in high school when I was just dipping my toes into iOS development.
-The low cost (free for most small users) combined with relative ease of use and detailed documentation made it an invaluable tool for me and many others young developers.
+The low cost (free for most small users) combined with relative ease of use and detailed documentation made it an invaluable tool for me and many other young developers.

-That’s why the community was so shocked when Facebook decided to shut it down – supporting Parse seemed like a small price to pay to appease an entire developer community, many of whom Facebook rely on to build apps for Facebook.
+That’s why the community was so shocked when Facebook decided to shut it down — supporting Parse seemed like a small price to pay to appease an entire developer community, many of whom Facebook relies on to build apps for Facebook.

-Parse did publish a big migration guide as well as open source their server backend, both of which are legitimate alternatives for developers needing a Parse replacement.
+Parse did publish a big migration guide, as well as open source their server backend, both of which are legitimate alternatives for developers needing a Parse replacement.

 Bye Parse, we hardly knew ya.